The only theatre company in the world to bring you horror, puppets, and magic in one astounding theatrical performance…

 Eric Woolfe

-Artistic Director of the Uncanny
+Director of the Uncanny

 Eric Woolfe was born the bastard child of an itinerant sideshow contortionist, and a door-to-door alienist.
 He began his career at the age of eight and three quarters, when a national famine forced him to follow his mother’s twisted feet into show business.
 Following failed careers as a learned pig tamer, flea circus promoter, and gaffed armless calligrapher, he formed Eldritch Theatre after losing a bar bet.
 He is now an actor, writer and puppeteer, as well as being a noted spiritualist huckster.
 He is often visited by the ghost of his beloved miniature schnauzer, Schubert, who offers Mister Woolfe valuable career advice, such as “You should chase more squirrels,” and “You better hide in the basement when there is thunder outside.”
 Mr Woolfe has my credits, projects and award nominations, but his favourite by far is George A Romero’s maritime western zombie masterpiece, Survival of the Dead. @EricWoolfe

-Listen to his Stage Worthy Podcast Interview
+Listen to his Stageworthy Podcast Interview

 Read his interview with J. Gordon Shillingford Publishing